-Protection of the Town Belt
+2.5.1 Protection of the Wellington Town Belt

-- 2.9.1 2.6.1 To protect Town Belt land under the 1873 Town Belt Deed. - 2.9.2 2.6.2 The physical size of the Town Belt will be retained and enhanced. - 2.9.3 If the Crown proposes to take Town Belt land for a public work then the Council will pursue its replacement with Crown or other land of equal or greater landscape, ecological, and or recreational value for incorporating into Town Belt. purposes.
+- 2.5.1.1 To protect Town Belt land under the WTBA. - 2.5.1.2 The physical size of the Town Belt will be retained and enhanced. - 2.5.1.3 If the Crown proposes to take Town Belt land for a public work under section 23 of the WTBA, the Council will pursue its replacement with Crown or other land of equal or greater landscape, ecological, and or recreational value for incorporating into Town Belt.

-Town Belt additions
+2.5.2 Wellington Town Belt additions

-- 2.9.4 2.6.4 Land shall be added to the Town Belt that complements and strengthens the distinctive Town Belt character based on the following criteria: - 1.
+- 2.5.2.1 Land shall be added to the Town Belt that complements and strengthens the distinctive Town Belt character based on the following criteria: - 1.
 The land may have been part of the original Town Belt in 1841. - 2.
-The land strengthens the visual, ecological connectivity and/or physical continuity of the Town Belts horseshoe shape and/or has a visual connection with the central city and/or inner suburbs. - 3.
-The land has consistent or complementary landscape and recreational values and linkages to neighbouring Town Belt. - 4.
-The land may have ecological, historical and/or cultural features that require protection. - 5.
-The land enhances the provision of a range of sporting and informal recreation activities
+The land strengthens the visual, ecological connectivity and/or physical continuity of the Town Belt's horseshoe shape and/or has a visual connection with the central city and/or inner suburbs. - 3.
+The land has consistent or complementary landscape and recreational values and linkages to neighbouring Town Belt.

+- 4. The land may have ecological, historical and/or cultural features that require protection. - 5.
+The land enhances the provision of a range of sporting and informal recreation activities.

-These criteria must be taken together and not used in isolation however, in particular circumstances; certain criteria may have more relevance or weight.
-In particular a cost benefit assessment will be carried out to assess the lands priority for return relative to other pieces of land.
+These criteria must be taken together and not used in isolation, however, in particular circumstances, certain criteria may have more relevance or weight.
+In particular, a cost-benefit assessment will be carried out to assess the land's priority for return relative to other pieces of land.
+The land must be added to the Town Belt using the process in section 21 of the WTBA.

-2.9.5 2.6.5 The Council will work in partnership with the Port Nicholson Block Settlement Trust, the Crown, in particular the Ministry of Education and relevant Crown agencies where there is realistic potential for negotiations to result in reinstatement of regarding the reinstatement of original Town Belt land to the Town Belt. as per the criteria in 2.9.4.
+2.5.2.2 The Council will work in partnership with the Port Nicholson Block Settlement Trust and the Crown, in particular the Ministry of Education and relevant Crown agencies, where there is realistic potential for negotiations to result in reinstatement of original Town Belt land to the Town Belt.